ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot18.png">

 <div class=indentation>
   c.
-Click on the <i>Decision Types</i> node, and review the following input:
+Click on the <b>Decision Types</b> node, and review the following input:
   <br>
   <div class=indentation>
     i. <i>Function</i> - is set to <i>Binary</i>.
 Here, we are adding a binary decision to a conservation planning problem (<i>i.e.</i>, to prioritize or not prioritize a planning unit).